Huntingdale (WA)

 What is the weighted average housing cost based on tenure mix in the suburb of Huntingdale?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,227.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,227.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,670/month, and renters paying $1,516/month.

 How affordable is housing in the suburb of Huntingdale relative to local incomes?